anpaul7/nuodb-operator/README.md

 Deploy your NuoDB system with three NuoDB Admins and three Transaction Engines (TEs).
 Using either your Kubernetes dashboard or the `kubectl delete pod` CLI command, forcibly delete either a NuoDB Admin or a TE pod. **Note:** when using the Community Edition, only 1 Storage Manager (SM) is available.

-Using **NuoDB Insights**, monitor the SQL application during the time of the forced pod deletes and observe that SQL application availability continues unimpeded while the Kubernetes system and NuoDB recovery from failure events in seconds.
+Using **NuoDB Insights**, monitor the SQL application during the time of the forced pod deletes and observe that SQL application availability continues unimpeded while the Kubernetes system and NuoDB recover from failure events in seconds.

 ## Delete the NuoDB Database and Operator

 The NuoDB database delete procedure will remove the NuoDB database, NuoDB Insights, and the YCSB sample application.
 The NuoDB Operator delete procedure will remove the NuoDB Operator.
-If removing the entire NuoDB deployment remove the database first.
+If removing the entire NuoDB deployment, remove the database first.

 [Delete NuoDB from your Kubernetes cluster](documentation/delete-nuodb)

 ## Configuration Parameters

-The NuoDB Operator enables users to easy customize the Database, YCSB sample application workload, and the NuoDB Insights configurations.
+The NuoDB Operator enables users to easily customize the Database, YCSB sample application workload, and the NuoDB Insights configurations.
 For more information, see the [Configuration Parameter Descriptions](documentation/configuration-parameters) page.